wandersick/englishize-cmd/#Readme.txt

   .
 No need to log off; settings are applied immediately.

   .
 Comes with a restorer too.
-Apply or restore is as simple as a click.
+Apply or restore is as simple as a click
+     or typing 'EnglishizeCmd' and 'RestoreCmd' commands

   .
 Better character compatibility than changing DOS codepage.